-If an INTJ were on a jury about to deliberate, she might wait for others to volunteer to be the foreman.
-If no one else volunteered, she would raise her hand and take on the job.
-She would be diligent and work through every piece of evidence, listening to everyone’s opinion.
+If an INTJ were on a jury about to deliberate, she might wait for others to volunteer as foremen.
+She would raise her hand and take on the job if no one else volunteered.
+She diligently worked through every piece of evidence, listening to everyone’s opinion.

-An ENTJ, on the other hand, would charismatically offer to be the foreman at once, and because of his commanding presence and confidence, everyone would agree.
+On the other hand, an ENTJ would charismatically offer to be the foreman at once, and because of his commanding presence and confidence, everyone would agree.
 He would logically analyze the evidence and direct the jurors to the correct verdict.

-Both personalities have strong introverted intuition, which means they see a subject from a variety of perspectives, are able to recognize patterns and make logical connections when others might not.
+Both personalities have introverted solid intuition, which means they see a subject from various perspectives; Canto recognizes patter,n,s and makes logical connections when others might not.

 INTJs are unquestionably intellectually-oriented.
-They are naturally curious and have an overwhelming desire to learn as much as possible about a wide variety of subjects.
-They enjoy gathering information and then logically and methodically analyzing it in an effort to find out the truth.
-They are also very intuitive and can get a sense of a situation very quickly and make decisions accordingly.
+They are naturally curious and overwhelmingly desire to learn as much as possible about various subjects.
+They enjoy gathering information and logically and methodically analyzing it to discover the truth.
+They are also very intuitive and can quickly understand a situation and make decisions accordingly.

 How do INTJs express their intelligence?

-- They have an encyclopedic knowledge of many subjects and retain information for long periods of time.
+- They have comprehensive knowledge of many subjects and retain information for long periods.

-- Their problem solving approach is to observe, collect data, logically analyze the data and then form a plan.
+- The problem-solving approach is to observe, collect data, logically analyze, ta and then form a plan.

 - They prefer to work independently and do not need reassurance from others regarding the soundness of their ideas.

-- They are creative and are known for their proficiency with writing.
+- They are creative and are known for their proficiency in writing.

 How do ENTJs express their intelligence?

-- Their skill with planning and organization helps them to use their gifts for logical reasoning in the most effective way.
+- Their skill with planning and organization helps them use their gifts for logical reasoning most effectively.

-- While they can interpret information independently, they do not mind seeking the opinions of others in order to find a solution.
+- While they can interpret information independently, they do not mind seeking the opinions of others to find a solution.

-- They are excellent in developing tactics needed to handle complex situations.
+- They are excellent at developing tactics needed to handle complex situations.

-- They do not hesitate to explore subjects that they know nothing about and are confident that they can learn as they go.
+- They do not hesitate to explore subjects they know nothing about and are confident they can learn as they go.

 If an INTJ and an ENTJ are tasked with organizing a neighborhood watch, they would have different approaches.
-The INTJ would already possess a base knowledge about local crime statistics but would want to collect more information.
-She would also want to do a detailed study of the what has worked in other similar neighborhoods.
+The INTJ would know about local crime statistics but want to collect more information.
+She would also like to do a detailed study of what has worked in other similar neighborhoods.
 She would do most of this alone and then form a written plan to send to her neighbors.

-An ENTJ, on the other hand, would host a neighborhood brainstorming session at her house.
-Directing the conversation, she would come up with a solid action plan that would eventually be supported by everyone in attendance.
+On the other hand, an ENTJ would host a neighborhood brainstorming session at her house.
+Directing the conversation, she would devise a solid action plan that everyone in attendance would eventually support.

-Both INTJs and ENTJs are known for their forthright and direct approach to communication.
+Both INTJs and ENTJs are known for their forthright approach to communication.
 You will never have to wonder where you stand if your boss is an INTJ or ENTJ.
-They will likely differ in what they choose to tell you as well as in the amount of finesse with which the information is delivered.
+They will likely differ in what they choose to tell you and in the amount of finesse with which the information is delivered.

 INTJs are direct but very measured in what they say.
-Usually, they will have given a lot of thought to what they wish to communicate and how best to say it without ruffling any feathers.
+Usually, they will have thought much about what they wish to communicate and how best to say it without ruffling feathers.

 How do INTJs communicate?

-- They may not say much but what they do say usually has significant import.
+- They may not say much,h but what they do say usually has significant import.

 - They understand how to speak diplomatically.

 - INTJs are not afraid to disagree with someone or ask for clarification.
-If they disagree with you, they will tell you so and explain why.
+They will tell you if they disagree with you and explain why.

-- They do not care for small talk and would prefer to stick to relevant conversation.
+- They do not care for small talk and prefer to talk about relevant conversations.

-- They do not do well dealing with highly upset or hysterical people and will wait until a difficult situation has been defused before trying to communicate.
+- They do not do well dealing with highly upset or hysterical people and will wait until a problematic situation has been defused before trying to communicate.

 As leaders, their direct communication style may sometimes be intimidating.
-They tend to say whatever occurs to them at the moment, whether it’s an observation or a critique.
+They tend to say whatever occurs to them, whether an observation or a critique.

 How do ENTJs communicate?

-- They may speak without thinking and end up wishing that they’d kept their mouth shut.
+- They may speak without thinking and wish they’d kept their mouth shut.

 - Like INTJs, they dislike meaningless small talk.